 Upromise , a cashback site created to help people save for college, offers to transfer money to 529 accounts or checking or savings accounts, but usually with a minimum transfer amount.

 Make the Most of Your Money This Holiday

-You worked hard to keep that money in your pocket, so why not put it into a cash management account with no account fees?
-No account fees means more of your money stays your money.
+You worked hard to keep that money in your pocket, so why not put it into a checking and savings account with no account fees?
+No account fees (subject to change) means more of your money stays your money.

 Plus, with SoFi Checking and Savings® you can easily track your spending, deposit checks, and even transfer money using P2P transfers.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third-party trademarks referenced herein are property of their respective owners.

 SoFi Money is a cash management account, which is a brokerage product, offered by SoFi Securities LLC, member FINRA / SIPC .